Zach1113/NYCU-WMN/PROPOSAL.md

 3. **Round-Robin (RR)**
 4. **Fair Queueing (FQ)** ⭐ *New Addition*

-Our implementation provides a complete simulation framework with realistic packet generation, performance metrics collection, and comprehensive visualization capabilities.
+Our implementation provides a complete simulation framework with **realistic bursty traffic**, **finite queue capacities with packet dropping**, and comprehensive visualization capabilities.

 ---